 Our group and others have characterized the relationship of repeat RNA expression with the TME across cancers (8-15).
 These relationships appear to be linked to differences in repeat RNA sequence (16) and secondary structure (17), which both contribute to the activation of innate immune responses (17-26).
 Prior work has demonstrated the worsened prognosis of HCC patients with hypomethylation of the LINE1 repeat RNA (27-30) and evidence of retrotransposition events in viral and non-viral HCC (31).
 Further, there is mounting evidence of LINE-1 retrotransposition events in viral and non-viral interplay between HBV and HCV driven HCC oncogenesis with LINE1 (32,33).
 More generally, expression of specific repeat RNA species tends to correlate with distinct patterns of tumor immune infiltrates (8,9,15).

 Given the known viral drivers of cirrhosis and HCC (34), we hypothesized that endogenous repeat viral-like elements are important in HCC carcinogenesis and immunological response.
 To fully characterize the relationship of repeat elements with tumor cells and the surrounding microenvironment, we utilized high-plex spatial tissue profiling technologies.
 These technologies have many of the benefits of sequencing-based and proteomic cell profiling methodologies while retaining the spatial information inherent to conventional tissue profiling technologies such as in situ hybridization or immunohistochemistry (35).
-Our previous work in HCC utilized a regional whole transcriptome analysis of tumor cells, endothelial cells, and immune cells revealing improved resolution of tumor cell subtyping and initial ligand-receptor signaling between tumor cells and the vasculature (36).
+Our previous work in HCC utilized a regional whole transcriptome analysis of tumor cells, endothelial cells, and immune cells, revealing improved resolution of tumor cell subtyping and initial ligand-receptor signaling between tumor cells and the vasculature (36).

 In this study, we have expanded on these previous studies by utilizing spatial molecular imaging of 957 genes (including several repeat RNA species) in HCC tumor resection samples to understand the relationship of repeat RNAs to tumor cell states and the microenvironment response.
 This is the first integrated dataset characterizing repeat RNA distributions and single cell spatial architecture in a cohort of samples derived from human HCC resection or transplantation specimens.
 We found that the HCC LINE1-high tumor cells are enriched for a stem cell phenotype with loss of hepatocyte differentiation markers.
-LINE1-high HCC tumors had a more disorganized immune response compared to LINE1-low HCC tumors that had regional hubs of diverse immune cell infiltrates similar to tertiary lymphoid structures.
+LINE1-high HCC tumors had a more disorganized immune response compared to LINE1-low HCC tumors, which had regional hubs of diverse immune cell infiltrates similar to tertiary lymphoid structures.
 Using RNA in situ hybridization (RNA-ISH) for LINE1, we found that LINE1-high compared to LINE1-low HCC tumors had significantly worsened survival after surgical resection or transplantation.
 Taken together, these findings support the importance of LINE1 and other repeat RNAs in HCC development and as prognostic markers of aggressive behavior.

 MATERIALS AND METHODS